-Potatoes don’t need much space horizontally to grow; a plot of one square foot is enough for a single potato plant.
-Just keep in mind that more plants means more room needed — and means more potatoes to harvest.
-Five square feet is a great middle ground, especially if you’re looking to harvest enough potatoes to feed a family.
+Potatoes don’t need much space horizontally to grow; a plot of 1 square foot is enough for a single potato plant.
+Just keep in mind that more plants mean more room needed, and this means more potatoes to harvest.
+With 5 square feet, you have a great middle ground, especially if you’re looking to harvest enough potatoes to feed a family.

-Vertically, your garden will likely be one to three feet tall.
+Vertically, your garden will likely be 1 to 3 feet tall.
 The height of your garden can vary, as it depends on how tall your potato plants will grow.
 You may be able to coax them taller, depending on the variety and growing conditions.
 If your potato plants are stubborn, or if conditions aren’t quite right, you may end up with a shorter garden.

-Measure out your base and lay your seed potatoes on the surface of the ground, spaced four to six inches apart.
+Measure out your base and lay your seed potatoes on the surface of the ground, spaced 4 to 6 inches apart.
 Don’t bury them, because you want your bottom layer to be above ground to make harvesting easier.
 Instead, layer a few inches of soil on top of your seed potatoes.
-Once the vines have grown about two inches, layer more soil onto them.
+Once the vines have grown about 2 inches, layer more soil onto them.
 You can also add a layer of leaves or straw instead of soil.
-Continue this process until your plants are between two and three feet tall.
+Continue this process until your plants are between 2 and 3 feet tall.

 Stop layering at this point and let the plants develop leaves.
 If you can see the tops of the tubers, cover them with soil.
 When exposed to sunlight, potato tubers can burn or turn green and produce a toxic chemical called solanine.

 Vertical potato gardens resemble a tower, with the potatoes in the center surrounded by walls.
 There are many ways to craft your tower, with some choosing to build the walls up as the plants grow and others deciding to build the walls first.
-Putting the walls up first can save you some time overall and is easier to set up – but can result in a tower that is too large or too small.
+Putting the walls up first can save you some time overall and is easier to set up, but can result in a tower that’s too large or too small.
 Building the walls as you go takes a little more time and effort, but your tower will be the right size every time.

 You can make your tower in any way you’d like, based on what you have available.
-For example, a five-gallon bucket with the bottom cut out of it, an old laundry basket, or even just chicken wire on wooden posts.
-Having one side that is removable or made of wire can also make watering your tower much easier.
+For example, a 5-gallon bucket with the bottom cut out of it, an old laundry basket, or even chicken wire on wooden posts will do.
+Having one side that’s removable or made of wire can also make watering your tower much easier.

-This method of growing potatoes is a great way to grow the same amount, or even more, potatoes in less space.
+This method of growing potatoes is a great way to grow the same amount or even more potatoes in less space.
 If you have limited space, but still want a hearty harvest, this is an excellent option.
-It’s fairly easy to set up, and it’s easily customizable based on your needs and resources.
+It’s fairly easy to set up, and it’s easy to customize based on your needs and resources.